Types of Mortgages

 Home loan options can be bewildering.
-Do you need an interest-only loan, a conventional fixed loan, an FHA loan, or a VA loan?
+Do you need a conventional fixed loan, an FHA loan, or a VA loan?

 When looking for your dream home, there are a lot of home loan products to choose from.
 We'll break down the eight most popular types of mortgages so you can make an informed decision and get started on making homeownership a reality.